beckmani/AutoComplete/readme.md

-# IBM XCLI python client
+# Autocomplete

-This repository contains a Flask server that implements Autosearch
+This repository contains a Flask server that implements Autocomplete

 ## Prerequisites